tbjohns/BlitzML/r-package/README.md

 R CMD INSTALL r-package
 ```

-- At the moment package supports only logistic regressionon on sparse matrices.
+- At the moment package supports only logistic regression on sparse matrices in CSC format.

 ## Example